 For those children working below age related expectations for the key stage, we use the ‘Bridging the Gap’ statements for reading and maths to track their progress.

-Data is entered by class teachers three times a year, and analysed rigorously by the Assessment Leader.
+Data is collected and analysed rigorously by the Assessment Leader.
 Pupil progress meetings are held every half term, with class teachers, year group leaders, Inclusion leader, KS1 leader and Assessment leader, to discuss the progress and attainment of all children.
 This allows children to be signposted to targeted interventions, (support, booster, nurture), at the earliest opportunity.

 We value the whole curriculum and appreciate the importance of monitoring children's progress across the whole curriculum.
-We use our carefully planned progression of skills documents to support children's progress and attainment in the foundation subjects.
-Subject leaders analyse this data to signpost children to enrichment / support in their subject area.
+We use our carefully planned progression of knowledge and skills documents to support children's progress and attainment in the foundation subjects.
+Subject leaders analyse this data to signpost children to enrichment / support and to make ongoing improvements/adaptations to provision in their subject, according to need.